 New Mexico’s crime rate is one of the highest in the country, currently, there are 8.57 crimes per 1000 people and the national average is 4 crimes per 1000 people.
-The areas with the lowest crime rate are around Abiquiu, Hanover, Ramah, Mesilla, and Tatum.
-The areas with the highest crime rate are around Deming, Belen, Albuquerque, Taos, and Gallup.
+The areas with the lowest crime rate are Abiquiu, Hanover, Ramah, Mesilla, and Tatum.
+The areas with the highest crime rate are Deming, Belen, Albuquerque, Taos, and Gallup.

 New Mexico doesn’t have a lot of natural disasters, the most common ones are storms, floods, heatwaves, and occasional tornadoes.
-No matter how long you stay in New Mexico you will definitely experience heat waves, and if you are older than this can be a serious health risk.
+No matter how long you stay in New Mexico you will definitely experience heat waves, and if you are older this can be a serious health risk.

 - Off-grid living is generally allowed and feasible in New Mexico, with various regions offering suitable conditions for sustainable living